Click the icons below to learn about Kate's journey.

 At DMNS she led a team of 3 full-time staff and 20+ on-call research assistants.
 She directed, planned for, and engaged in exhibit, program, and process evaluations of all shapes and sizes– from front-end and formative to remedial and summative.

-Kate has been the principal investigator on IMLS and NSF grants and coordinated evaluation on IMLS, NSF, NASA, and NIH funded projects.
-She is a former board member of both the Visitor Studies Association and the American Alliance of Museums‘ Committee for Audience Research and Evaluation, served as co-chair of the Arts, Culture, and Audiences group of the American Evaluation Association from 2010-2013 and now serves as AEA’s program chair for the Data Visualization and Reporting group.
+Kate has been the principal investigator on IMLS and NSF grants and coordinated evaluation on IMLS, NSF, NASA, NEH, and NIH funded projects.
+She is a former board member of the Visitor Studies Association and the American Alliance of Museums‘ Committee for Audience Research and Evaluation, and served in leadership roles on the American Evaluation Association’s Arts, Culture, and Audiences group and Data Visualization and Reporting group.

 Kate has consulted with cultural institutions ranging from 2 to 500+ employees, teaming with boards, senior leadership, educators, community influencers, curators, artists, museum planners, architects, strategists, economists, and exhibit designers to ensure usable, sustainable, beautiful results.